ACCESSORIES

 IR and AO

-• IR (Illuminated Reticle): Illuminates the crosshair for better visibility in low light conditions.
+• IR (Illuminated Reticle): Illuminates the reticle for better visibility in poor lighting conditions.

 • AO (Adjustable Objective): Adjustable lens for focusing at different distances.